Here's what McGrath looks like as Iditarod mushers settle into their 24-hour stop - Alaska Public Media

 But by mid-afternoon, the McGrath checkpoint was pretty quiet, too.
 Mushers tended to their dogs or slept in the airplane hangar.
 Mushers would roll in every 30 minutes or so, and some dogs would bark or look up for a second.

-While second-guessing his decision on rest, Shvarts was pleased about his dogs’ speed.
+While second-guessing his decision on rest, Shvarts was pleased with his dogs’ speed.
 He said his male lead dogs were distracted by two female dogs on the team who are in heat.

-A few mushers shared their strategy for sleep, self-care and dog care after a rough ride through bare patches of land and moguls.

 Shvarts said he can’t sleep too much on his 24-hour break or else he’ll get tired again.

-“If I just keep my body in this weird hour or two nap thing, like, I just seem to be able to do it for longer,” he said.”
+“If I just keep my body in this weird hour or two nap thing, like, I just seem to be able to do it for longer,” he said.

+A few mushers shared their strategy for self-care and dog care after a rough ride through bare patches and moguls.

+[Sign up for our daily Iditarod newsletter to get race updates delivered right to your inbox.]

 Riley Dyche said he’s been resting well.
-“I sleep super well on checkpoints,” he said.
-“I’ve gotten a good, you know, two good five-hour sleep sessions so far and feel pretty with it right now.”
+“I sleep super-well on checkpoints,” he said.
+“I’ve gotten … two good five-hour sleep sessions so far and feel pretty with it right now.”

-Mushers were also gaming out the next nearly 700 miles.
-Otto said she’s breaking it up in her head to make it more digestible.
+Mushers tried to game the next nearly 700 miles.
+Otto said she breaks it up in her head to make it more digestible.

 “One run at a time,” she said.

-Taylor said it felt like the Alaska Range, the “spiciest trail”, was over.
+Taylor said it felt like the “spiciest trail,” was behind him.
 Twisty and windy Dalzell Gorge: check.
 Barren trail into Nikolai: check.
-He was preparing for a more monotonous route.
+He prepared himself for a more monotonous route.

 “What I’m dreading is, as we get farther into the race, the dogs are going to lose a little bit of speed,” he said.
 “And we’re going to be on, you know, the river for quite a few miles and on some flat trail and I think I have to embrace the kind of mindless slog that it’s going to become over the next few 100 miles.”